Skip to main content

 Partnerships and Networks

 The Erasmus+ Programme offers Polish higher education institutions (HEIs) most extensive opportunities for establishing partnerships and networks.
-HEIs can also participate in other multilateral programmes, whereas projects co-funded by the EU and the national budget are aimed mainly at enhancing institutional capacities for international cooperation.
+HEIs can also participate in other multilateral programmes, and projects co-funded by the EU and the national budget or funded by the national budget only are aimed at the internationalisation of education and the enhancement of institutional capacities for international cooperation.

 EU programmes